Sachyula/Jira-Automation/README.md

 - Prerequisites
     1) python 3.5 and above
-    2) PIP
+    2) pip

 - To install the jira library run,
-    `pip install jira`
+    > pip install jira

 - Setup api token
-    Need to create an api token to access the JIRA board.
+    - Need to create an api token to access the JIRA board.

-    Go to [token manager](https://id.atlassian.com/manage-profile/security/api-tokens), to create and api token.
+    - Go to [token manager](https://id.atlassian.com/manage-profile/security/api-tokens), to create and api token.

-    Put the token in jira/main.py at Line 4.
+    - Put the token in jira/main.py at Line 4.